Central counterparty (CCP)

-- 17 CCPs authorised in the EU, as well as
+- 17 CCPs authorised in the EU (however, not all EU CCPs were authorised to clear all asset classes), as well as

 Leave alone legal nomenclature and turn to practical business impacts.
 These are summarised in the concise manner in the ESMA's document "Risk Assessment on the temporary exclusion of exchange traded derivatives from Articles 35 and 36 of MiFIR of exchange traded derivatives from Articles 35 and 36 of MiFIR" (04 April 2016, ESMA/2016/461, p.
 19), which unequivocally confirms: